-The Board's Audit & Risk Management Committee oversees this framework with respect to both financial and non-financial risk.
-Quarterly Risk Management Reports are provided to the Audit & Risk Management Committee and the Committee has access to such internal and external advisers (including the Internal Auditors) as it deems appropriate to assist it in performing its oversight function.
+The Committee oversees this framework with respect to both financial and non-financial risk.
+Quarterly Risk Management Reports are provided to the ARMC and the committee has access to such internal and external advisers (including the Internal Auditors) as it deems appropriate to assist it in performing its oversight function.